 - Preheat oven to 325°F (165°C).
 For a convection oven, reduce cooking temperature by 25ºF (15ºC).
 Line a baking sheet with parchment paper.

 - In a medium bowl, lightly beat the egg white with a tea spoon until foamy.
 Add sugar, vanilla, and salt and mix everything.

 - Roughly divide into 8 parts.
-Form into balls with two teaspoons and place them on prepared baking sheet.
-Repeat with remaining mixture, placing macaroons about 1 inch apart.
+Form into balls with two teaspoons and place them on the prepared baking sheet.
+Repeat with the remaining mixture, placing macaroons about 1 inch (2.5 cm) apart.
 Bake them until slightly golden, about 15-20 minutes.

 - Remove baking sheet from oven to a wire rack, and let macaroons cool on baking sheet.

 - Melt the chocolate in a bowl over a pan of boiling water.
-I used microwave method: put the chocolate in a microwave safe bowl and keep stirring the chocolate every 15 seconds until chocolate is melted and smooth.
-Do not overcook chocolate in microwave.
+I used the microwave method: put the chocolate in a microwave-safe bowl and keep stirring the chocolate every 15 seconds until the chocolate is melted and smooth.
+Do not overcook chocolate in the microwave.

 - Dip the bottom of macaroons into the chocolate and placed them on the parchment paper to dry.
 If you still have extra chocolate left, drizzle the tops with chocolate for aesthetics.
 Let the macaroons sit until the chocolate has dried.
 Enjoy!

 - Keep the leftovers in an airtight container and store them at room temperature for up to 3 days.